Gas and Bloating Causes & Treatment

 - Gas is caused by swallowed air and the food we eat.

 - People can often control their gassiness through diet.

-How to reduce gas in the digestive tract
+How can I reduce gas in the digestive tract?

 The following suggestions may be helpful to reduce gas:

 - Avoid chewing gum or sucking on hard candies (especially sugarless gum or sugar free candies that contain sorbitol).

 - Increase the amount of fluid you drink, but eliminate carbonated drinks and alcoholic beverages and reduce foods containing high-fructose corn syrup from your diet.